NightlyWolfx/NightlyWolfx/README.md

 ### About me:

-- Passionate, creative and adaptable software developer.
+- Driven, creative and adaptable software developer.

 ### Take a look at what I've developed!